Watch This IG Live: How-To Manage Anxiety & Overwhelm w Maternal Mental Health Specialist Kate Kripke

 Y’all!
 This IG Live may be one of the biggest ‘”gets” for the POCF community to date!

-At times it can feel that anxiety and overwhelm are woven into the fabric of a partner of a commercial fisherman.
+At times, our lifestyle can feel that anxiety and overwhelm are woven into the fabric of a partner of a commercial fisherman.
 However, this interview teaches that it doesn’t have to be.

 Here is a BIG Mental Health Check-in with Maternal Mental Health Specialist Kate Kripke, who is also the founder of the Postpartum Wellness Center in Boulder, CO.
 I met Kate through a mastermind group we are both a part of, but I was first attracted to her message when she spoke at a virtual event last October.
 Since then, I’ve followed Kate on YouTube, podcasts, and through her Instagram.
-I love her relatable, non-judgmental, and caring energy; it is truly a gift to have her speak to our community!
+I love her relatable, non-judgmental, and caring energy; having her speak to our community is truly a gift!

 Further down, I posted questions we tackled to give you an idea of how deep we go.
 The last two are from POCF mamas in our private community, and I am so thankful for their courage to share their current life challenges.